 Check it out here – https://millennialmoneyman.com/

 Michelle Schroeder-Garder describes herself as a young adult.
-She graduated from college after 2 1/2 years (one smart lady!) from what she describes as an expensive private school.
+After 2 1/2 years (one smart lady!), she graduated from college from what she describes as an expensive private school.
 Michelle moved on from there to get her MBA in finance.
 After graduation, she secured a job in the financial services industry as an analyst.
 Her over $38,00 in student debt weighing on her, she decided to put herself on a plan to become debt-free.

-Having achieved that goal, she thought it would be helpful to write about her experience (sound familiar) and started Making Sense of Cents.
+Having achieved that goal, she thought it would help write about her experience (sound familiar) and started Making Sense of Cents.
 The blog became so successful that she left her corporate job and began blogging full time.
-She, her husband, and their two dogs now travel the country managing Making Sense of Cents from an R.V.
+Her husband and their two dogs now travel the country managing Making Sense of Cents from an R.V.
 (NICE!)
 They purchased the R.V. with the revenue generated from her blog.

 As for personal finance content, there is plenty.
 Clicking on the category tab opens up multiple topics related to personal finance with several article choices for each.
 Visitors will find a category for how to save money and how to make extra money.
 There is also a travel tab (which she knows something about).